Notes on the Geography of Oman: Muscat

 If you really don't like shopping in these places, you can go to the Carrefour hypermart, but it's out by the airport.

-Looking over the roofs of the market to Muttrah Fort.
+Looking over the roof of the market to Muttrah Fort.

 At anchor: old and new.